EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: EgoExo++: Problem Formulation

-Given the pose memory ${}^{w}\mathbf{T}$ and egocentric views $\mathbf{I}$, we formulate the Ego-to-Exo problem of estimating an exocentric view from a reference location $r$, looking toward the robots current location $c$, where $r,c \in [i-n+1,\, i]$ and $r < c$.
+Given the pose memory ${}^{w}\mathbf{T}$ and egocentric views $\mathbf{I}$, we formulate the EgoExo problem of estimating an exocentric view from a reference location $r$, looking toward the robot's current location $c$, where $r,c \in [i-n+1,\, i]$ and $r < c$.
 Typically, $c$ is set to $i$ (most recent available frame), and $r$ remains a free variable with $n$ known samples in memory -- to mimic the EOB viewpoint generation.

-We use the ROV point cloud model $\mathbf{P}$ of size $3\times m$ as prior.
+We use the ROV point cloud model $\mathbf{P}_{rov}$ of size $3\times m$ as prior.
 These $m$ points are transformed from current camera pose ${}^{w}_{c}\mathbf{T}$ to reference camera pose ${}^{w}_{r}\mathbf{T}$ using: